 Tools for Discipline: Environment

-In this series on peaceful parenting, we've explored some basic tools for discipline: Connection and rhythm.
-Today I want to write about a third important tool, which I'll call environment.
+In this series on peaceful parenting, we've explored some basic tools for discipline: Connection, imitation, and rhythm.
+In this post I write about a third important tool, which I'll call environment.
 If you are conscious about your physical space and your belongings, it can support your efforts to have a positive family life.

 Your home can promote calm